richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 ## Enable Team Conversations in Program Setup

-To enabled Team Conversations as a Viva Glint Admin:
+To enable Team Conversations as a Viva Glint Admin:

 1. Select **Configuration** and select **Survey Programs** from the Surveys section.
-1. Select a survey program that should have Team Conversations to be enabled.
+1. Select a survey program that should have Team Conversations enabled.

-There are two settings to consider in Program Setup:

-- Enable Team Conversations – Switch toggle to **Yes**.
+2. Enable Team Conversations by switching the toggle to **Yes**.
-- Enable Team Conversations Sharing - Switch toggle to **Yes** or **No**.
+3. Enable or disable Team Conversations Sharing by toggling to **Yes** or **No**.
 This setting allows managers to  share their Team Conversations with users in roles that have **View My Surveys** permissions.

 > [!NOTE]
-> Team Conversations are only generated for managers with survey results that meet confidentiality threshold requirements.
+> Team Conversations only generate for managers with survey results that meet confidentiality threshold requirements.

+> [!IMPORTANT]
+> When a Viva Glint Admin enables Team Conversations for a survey that's already set up, an "Additional configuration needed" message appears in Program Setup.
+Use the information in this article to set up Schedule, Reporting, and Communications survey sections for Team Conversations.

 ## Schedule setup